Attractions In And Around Shepherdstown, WV

 The Court House where John Brown stood trial and was sentenced to hang is in Charles Town, WV, just a few miles from Harpers Ferry and about 9 miles from Shepherdstown.

 It is surprisingly easy to visit three significant Civil War battlefields while staying in Shepherdstown, as Gettysburg, PA is only about 75 minutes away.
 The bloodiest battle in Civil War history (51,000 casualties over three days) and the site of Abraham Lincoln’s most famous speech, the Gettysburg Address, the bustling town in PA stands in contrast to the quiet cornfields of Antietam.
 Gettysburg is about 70 miles from Shepherdstown in Pennsylvania.
 Visit their website for more info.

 Should you decide to stay overnight in Gettysburg, may we suggest The Doubleday Inn, the only B&B on the battlefield proper.
-Tell Christine and Todd we sent you!
 Visit their website for more info.